IzzulGod/Sorachio-o1/README.md

 - Sorachio-360M-Chat for text
 - SmolVLM2-256M-Video-Instruct for image/video
 - Whisper small for audio (ASR)
-- Coqui TTS for text-to-speech (optional)
+- Coqui TTS for text-to-speech

 ## Setup